 Preventing and Treating Neck Rot in Onions

-Let half the leaves turn brown before harvesting, allow them to cure in a dry place for 6-10 days, then store then until ready for use in a dry environment just above freezing.
+Let half the leaves turn brown before harvesting, allow them to cure in a dry place for six to ten days, then store them until ready for use in a dry environment just above freezing.

 In the field or garden, plant only disease-free seed.
-Space plants about one foot apart, and wait three years before planting onions in the same spot.
+Space plants about one foot (31 cm.) apart and wait three years before planting onions in the same spot.
 Don’t apply nitrogen fertilizer after the first two months of growth.